Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 #### Spellcasting Ability

-Charisma is your spellcasting ability for your Witchblade spells.
+:ability-cha: **Charisma** is your spellcasting ability for your Witchblade spells.

 #### Spellcasting Focus